orqvvcn/kdepanelapps/README.md

 then place the altered plasmoid org.kde.plasma.taskmanager in the local folder, /usr/local/share/plasma/plasmoids, you need to create the plasmoids folder if there's not one

 log out and log in and it should be working

+use the left right or top if you want your panel on the left right or top.